IntersectAustralia/dc21-doc/File_Upload_API.md

   * **access_to_all_institutional_users** - an option for private access for Institutional Users, which can be set either true or false
   * **access_to_user_groups** - an option for private access for certain groups of users, which can be set to true or false
   * **access_groups** - an array of names of access groups, which must exist on the server prior to upload
+  * **start_time** - The start time to use if one could not be extracted from the file's metadata.
+Must be in the format 'yyyy-mm-dd hh:mm:ss'
+  * **end_time** - The end time to use if one could not be extracted from the file's metadata.
+Must be in the format 'yyyy-mm-dd hh:mm:ss'

 ### Response
 The result is reported back via a combination of the HTTP response code, and a JSON body.